alvyn279/aws-cdk-billing-alarm/README.md

 # aws-cdk-billing-alarm
-A CDK construct that emails you when you exceed given AWS estimated charges.
+A CDK construct that sets up email notification when you exceed a given AWS estimated charges amount.